 Do you believe the tiny sesame seeds produce a huge amount of oil?
 The shortage of avocado oil cannot challenge you in case you own a bottle of sesame oil in your panty.

-You can choose light sesame, cold-pressed oil, or several other best-matched sesame oil substitutes to add to your dish.
+You can choose light sesame, cold-pressed oi to your dish.
+If you can’t find well-rated sesame oil for cooking, there are several other best-matched sesame oil substitutes you can try.
 Each of them will brighten your recipes in a specific way.

 The lighter oil has a neutral taste that helps it easily combine with different dishes, while the cold-pressed one is milder with a note of sweetness.
 You can find sesame oil flavor in various dishes, but the most common is in Korean, Indian, and Chinese cuisines.

 It is considered a general-purpose oil that means you can use it for roasting, sauteing, and more, thanks to its 410F smoke point.
-If you are a big fan of salad or pizza, you should splash this oil to bring the flavor to a new level.
+If you are a big fan of salad or pizza, you can check whether sesame oil gets rancid before splashing this oil to bring the flavor to a new level.

 The 1:1 ratio is an ideal selection for newbies, or you can freely adjust the amount based on your taste since your feeling is the utter priority.